 Make sure the lock works easily and the key fits properly.
 When a home buyer comes to visit your home, the agent uses the key from the lock box to unlock the door.
 If there is trouble working the lock while everyone else stands around twiddling their thumbs, this sends a negative first impression to prospective home buyers.

 GETTING READY FOR THE BUYER TO VIEW YOUR HOME

 SHOULD I BE HOME WHILE THE HOME IS SHOWN?

-I highly recommend to my Sellers that they not be in the home at the same time.
 Homebuyers will feel like intruders if you are home when they visit, and they might not be as receptive toward viewing your home.
-There is just to much distraction for the Buyer when Sellers are present.
-You can always go for a walk, visit the local coffee house, visit your neighbor, or take the kids to the local park.
+Visit the local coffee house, yogurt shop, or take the kids to the local park.
 If you absolutely cannot leave, try to remain in an out of the way area of the house and do not move from room to room.
 Do not volunteer any information, but answer any questions the agent may ask.

 TURN ON THE LIGHTS